What is a Report?

 3. Write the Executive Summary

 Writing an executive summary is like writing an abstract for your research paper; similarly, it briefly contains the major details.
 It's only a summary, so make sure not to include minute details of your report.
-This part determines whether or not the reader will continue on analyzing your report.
+This part determines whether or not the reader will continue on analyzing your summary report.
 It is basically the only thing that a person will actually read in your report, so write it well and concisely!

 4. Draft the Table of Contents